kasahorow/ayikaile/README.md

 - Hold an available subscription at https://ayikaile.kasahorow.com.

+### Example scripts

+The example scripts for auth, training and prediction are available in the [`examples`](examples) folder.

 ### Authentification

 **Get your access code**

 - Go at https://kasahorow.com and login.
-- Check your email and click on the woaka link.
+- Check your mailbox and click on the woaka link.
 - Copy the access code available on the url (eg: `https://me.woaka.com?access=<access_code>`)

 **Generate an API access token** -> */api/v1/token*